Academic Catalog

 Regaining Eligibility

-Students may regain financial aid eligibility when they meet the qualitative and quantitative requirements within the maximum time frame.
+A student may regain financial aid eligibility when he or she meets all three measures of progress for SAP.
 It is possible for students to be placed on a warning status multiple times in their academic career.

 Repeated Courses

-If a student repeats a failed or previously passed course, the units will still count toward the completion rate and maximum time frame.
-Students who pass a course and choose to repeat for a higher grade may receive financial aid only once for that repeated course.
-Students may receive financial aid for a failed course that they repeat until they pass (as long as they meet all of the other SAP requirements).
+If a student repeats a failed or a previously passed course, the new grade will be used to recalculate the cumulative GPA.
+The credits will still count toward the completion rate and maximum time frame.
+Students who passed a course and choose to repeat for a higher grade may receive financial aid only once for that repeated course.
+Students may receive financial aid for a failed course that they repeat until they pass (as long as they are meeting all of the other SAP requirements).
+For CBE programs, a grade of PR or higher is considered a passing grade.

 Incompletes

-Grades of “IN” and “IP” are treated as attempted but not completed credit equivalencies for the purpose of the SAP calculation until an official grade for that credit equivalency is posted.
+Grades of “IN” are treated as “F” grades for the purpose of SAP calculation until an official grade is posted.

 Veteran's Benefits